ampycloud 2.1.1 stars watch doi

 • Who: ampycloud is being developed at MeteoSwiss.
 See also the code’s license & copyright information.

-• How: a scientific article describing the ampycloud algorithm is currently in preparation.
+• How: a scientific article describing the ampycloud algorithm is published here.
 This article will be complemented by these webpages, that contain the official documentation of the ampycloud Python package.

 Scope of ampycloud